5kyMen/5kyMen/README.md

 ## Hi there 👋

-Repositories are kept private other than web hoasting and read me.
+Repositories are kept private other than web hosting and read me.

 Thank you for checking in!
 <!--